smartbugs/smartbugs/README.md

 SmartBugs is an extensible platform with a uniform interface to tools that analyse blockchain programs for weaknesses and other properties.

-## About the Fork

-1. Updated existing tools
-- Slither from 0.10.4 to 0.11.3 - Changes in `findings.yaml` and `parser.py` according to added/removed vulnerability types as listed in https://github.com/crytic/slither/blob/0.11.3/README.md.
-Requires slither docker image published under smartbugs/slither:0.11.3
-- Mythril from 0.24.7 to 0.24.8 - No changes in integration.
-Directly uses mythril's public docker image under mythril/myth:0.24.8.
-- Solhint from 3.3.8 to 5.1.0 - Changes in `parser.py` according to added/removed vulnerability types as listed in https://github.com/protofire/solhint/tree/v5.1.0/docs/rules.
-Dockerfile included in `docker` subdirectory.

-2. Added ML-Based Tools MANDO and VulHunter as part of Master Thesis "Machine Learning for Vulnerability Detection in Smart Contracts A Comparison of Approaches" in [mltools branch](https://github.com/stephan-klein/smartbugs/tree/mltools)

 ## Features

 - *22 supported tools, 3 modes* for analysing Solidity source